-Markel ATV policies start at just $50 per year, and you’ll get discounts for having multiple units, renewing with Markel, taking a safety course, driving safely, and installing an anti-theft device.
+Markel ATV policies start as low as $50 per year, and you’ll get discounts for having multiple units, renewing with Markel, taking a safety course, driving safely, and installing an anti-theft device.
 Markel also reduces your deductible by 25% each year you remain accident-free.
 However, keep in mind that deductibles start at $500.

-You can get a quote online with Markel or call to speak to an agent.
+You can get a quote online with Markel or call to speak to an ATV insurance specialist.
 You’ll also be able to file a claim or pay your bill online once you have a policy.
 You can customize your coverage beyond the standard liability, comprehensive, and collision coverages to include accessory coverage, underinsured/uninsured motorist coverage, medical payments coverage, or funeral expense coverage.

 The insurer has been in business since 1930 and has an A financial strength rating with AM Best.
 Though there aren’t enough customer service reviews available online to make an assessment, Markel has a lower than average number of complaints for a company of its size with the NAIC, indicating good responsiveness to customers.